caltechlibrary/command-line-for-librarians/presentation.md

 + Librarians are interested in Metadata
 + Often it is incomplete
 + But there are lots of API exposing metadata through the web
-+ Often combining it one source with another lets us get a big picture
++ Often combining one source with another lets us get a big picture

 --